mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

   og_image: images/upwork-scammer/profile-stitching.png
 ---

 For years, I've hired freelancers through a site called Upwork.
-The site attracts all kinds of freelancers, so I've used it to find evertyhing from [cartoonists](https://mtlynch.io/how-to-hire-a-cartoonist/) to software developers to [copy editors](https://mtlynch.io/editor/).
+The site attracts all kinds of freelancers, so I've used it to find everything from [cartoonists](https://mtlynch.io/how-to-hire-a-cartoonist/) to software developers to [copy editors](https://mtlynch.io/editor/).
 Some were great, some were disastrous, but none of them had ever tried to scam me outright.

 That is, until I met Lizzie.